abii225/Backend_NotesAppB31/README.md

-# Be Charity
+# CookEase
-Our project aims to raise funds for disadvantaged children in Africa.
-You can register an account, log in, and contribute to the cause.
-Additionally, you have the opportunity to volunteer and create your own fundraising efforts.
+Welcome to CookEase, a culinary haven with a heart.
+Dive into a curated recipe collection, order ingredients to your door, and cook up a storm! 🍳✨ With each order, you're not just creating delicious meals but also supporting a cause.
+Volunteer, craft your recipes, and make a difference in every bite.
+Join our collaborative kitchen, where cooking meets compassion.
+Cook with purpose at CookEase – where every dish tells a tale of flavor and kindness. 🌟🍽️
 This project was a collaborative undertaking completed within a five-day timeframe.
 * User Page
 * Admin Page